-Our business model and strategy is clearly explained on pages 2 to 3 of our 2018 Annual Report.
+Our business model and strategy is clearly explained on pages 14-17 of our 2020 Annual Report.

 The Chief Executive Officer and the Chief Financial Officer regularly meet with institutional shareholders to foster a mutual understanding of objectives.
 In particular, an extensive programme of meetings with analysts and institutional shareholders is held following the announcement of results.
-Feedback from these meetings and market updates prepared by the Company’s nominated adviser and broker are presented to the Board to ensure they have an understanding of shareholders’ views.
-The Chairman and the other Non-Executive Director are available to shareholders to discuss strategy and governance issues.
+Feedback from these meetings and market updates, prepared by the Company’s nominated adviser and broker, are presented to the Board to ensure they have an understanding of shareholders’ views.
+The Chairman and the other Non-Executive Directors are available to shareholders to discuss strategy and governance issues.
 The Directors encourage the participation of all shareholders, including private investors, at the annual general meeting.
-The Annual Report, which includes the Company’s financial accounts, is published on this website and can be accessed by shareholders.
+The Annual Report, which includes the Company’s financial accounts is published on this website and can be accessed by shareholders.

 We have mechanisms in place to collect regular feedback from a range of stakeholders.
 We conduct regular surveys of employees to understand the issues that are important to them and to track their engagement over time.
 We conduct an ongoing customer satisfaction survey allowing us to track customer satisfaction levels and Net Promoter scores as well as more detailed feedback.
 Ad hoc research is conducted where more in-depth exploration is required.

-The Group is a licensed gas and electricity supplier, and therefore has a direct regulatory relationship with the various regulatory bodies within the industry, in particular Ofgem.
+The Group is a licensed gas, electricity and water supplier, and therefore has a direct regulatory relationship with the various regulatory bodies within the industry, in particular Ofgem.
 If the Group fails to maintain an effective relationship with these regulatory bodies and comply with its licence obligations, it could be subject to fines or to the removal of its respective licences.

 The Group has a management team and senior staff with significant industry experience, and significant experience in dealing effectively with the various regulatory bodies.
 The Group will continue to invest in the right people with the right skill set to ensure all obligations are met by the business and that the strong regulatory relationship that currently exists is maintained.

-Our risk management framework and processes are clearly described on pages 15 to 17 of our Annual Report
+Our risk management framework and processes are clearly described on pages 24 to 28 of our Annual Report.

 The Company receives regular feedback from its external auditors on the state of its risk management and internal controls.